Culture of South Korea: Noraebang

-Karaoke, a Japanese loan word, is most commonly called "Noraebang" (노래방, literally, "song room") in Korea instead but various Korean alternatives like Norae yeonseupjang, or Norae yeonseupshil are also sometimes used.
+Karaoke is most commonly called "noraebang" (노래방, literally "song room") in Korea.
 Noraebang is even conducted in transport vehicles such as tourist buses.
 Noraebang is the equivalent to the Karaoke-Box in Japan, whereas singing before an audience of a karaoke bar is called Karaoke in Korea.
 Recently, a coin karaoke, which is a form of payment different from the existing karaoke, appeared.

 Korean popular culture outside Korea

 There are approximately 70,000 Korean students in American colleges every year.
 Furthermore, increased immigration has reached to booming heights of over a million in 2010 alone.
 With these migrations have come the spread and expansion of Korean Popular culture.
 For example, the popular South Korean film titled "Shiri" sold more than 5.78 million movie tickets in the United States alone.

 One of the reasons for the success of the Korean Wave comes from the influence that the Korean government has in the production and distribution of popular culture.
 Recent years have led to changes in access to both enjoying and creating new songs, movies, and other types of popular culture.
 One example comes from recent collaboration with the Korean Government and others to help achieve glocalization, making hallyu approachable and enjoyable for people from many different cultures and backgrounds.